GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-11-android-testing-with-kotlin.md

 In this blog post we discuss yet another possibility of how to write automated tests for your Android applications.
-Namely, we observe how [**Kotlin**](https://kotlinlang.org/), one of the latest stable and noteworthy addition to the vast world of JVM based languages, can be utilized to for test automation of Android applications.
+Namely, we observe how [**Kotlin**](https://kotlinlang.org/), one of the latest stable and noteworthy additions to the vast world of JVM based languages, can be utilized for test automation of Android applications.

 <!--more-->